Raymond Torres-Santos: Compositions

-Torres-Santos has composed orchestral, electronic, and vocal music for concert hall, ballet, film, theater, television, and radio.
-He received commissions to compose many of his works, such as the "1898 Overture" commissioned by the Puerto Rico Government's 1998 Centennial Commission; "Conversations with Silence," commissioned for the New Jersey Chamber Music Society; "Jersey Polyphony," commissioned by the American Composer Forum Continental Harmony Project; "Danza" (Variation on a Theme by Mozart) commissioned by the Casals Festival; "La cancion de las Antillas," commissioned by the Puerto Rico Symphony; and "Juris Oratorio," commissioned by the University of Puerto Rico.
-Other orchestral works include: "El Pais de los Cuatro Pisos," a symphonic poem, and "Sinfonia del Milenio," a symphonic tour of history from creation to present times in an audiovisual format.
-In 2014, "Symphonia: Resonantia Luminosa Infinita" for brass and orchestra was commissioned by the Casals Festival.
+Torres-Santos has composed orchestral, electronic and vocal music for concert hall, ballet, film, theater, television and radio.
+He received commissions to compose many of his works, such as the "1898 Overture" commissioned by the Puerto Rico Government's 1998 Centennial Commission; "Conversations with Silence", commissioned for the New Jersey Chamber Music Society; "Jersey Polyphony", commissioned by the American Composer Forum Continental Harmony Project; "Danza" (Variation on a Theme by Mozart) commissioned by the Casals Festival; "La cancion de las Antillas", commissioned by the Puerto Rico Symphony, and "Juris Oratorio", commissioned by the University of Puerto Rico.
+Other orchestral works include: "El Pais de los Cuatro Pisos", a symphonic poem, and "Sinfonia del Milenio", a symphonic tour of history from creation to present times in an audiovisual format.
+In 2014 "Symphonia: Resonantia Luminosa Infinita" for brass and orchestra was commissioned by the Casals Festival and in 2024 the Triple Concerto for Violin, Cello, Piano and Orchestra was commissioned by the Puerto Rico Symphony Orchestra.